Dutch postpone Russian trade mission over Ukraine crisis

-AMSTERDAM The Netherlands on Wednesday postponed a mission on energy trade to Russia planned for May because of Moscow's annexation of Crimea and increased tensions in eastern Ukraine.
+AMSTERDAM The Netherlands on Wednesday postponed a four-day trade mission to Russia planned for next month because of Moscow's annexation of Crimea and increased tensions in eastern Ukraine.

-The Netherlands is looking at ways to safeguard its energy supply after earthquakes caused by gas production forced it to cut output from the huge Groningen gas field this year.
-Combined with dwindling reserves, that may increase the country's demand for imported gas.

-The May 13-16 mission would have brought together high level government officials and corporate executives from both countries.
+The May 13-16 mission had intended to focus on energy and would have brought together high level government officials and corporate executives from both countries.

 The Dutch have been looking to expand economic ties with Russia, a big export market where the Netherlands is already a leading investor.